guqiong96/Lvllm/README.md

 4. Only supports max_num_batched_tokens: 1024

 5. Only supports single-card inference (support for multi-GPU tensor parallelism (TP) and pipeline parallelism (PP) inference will be available from 2025-11-1)

+6. **Known Issue**: Using torch2.9.0 will result in garbled output, which is a compatibility issue between torch2.9.0 and vllm

 ## Installation Steps